IIIF/api/source/extension/georef/index.md

 To supply a resource with georeferecing information, implementers _MUST_ add at least one Annotation Page to the `annotations` property.
 Implementers have the option to reference or embed those Annotation Pages.
 For the purposes of this extension, implementers _SHOULD_ embed the Annotation Pages in the `annotations` property as opposed to referencing them.

 Georeferencing Annotations can exist independent of the resource they target and in such cases the resource is often only referenced via its URI in the Georeferencing Annotation's `target` property.
-For the purposes of this extension, implmenters _SHOULD_ embed the Canvas or Image Service within the Georeferencing Annotation instead of referencing it.
+For the purposes of this extension, implementers _SHOULD_ embed the Canvas or Image Service within the Georeferencing Annotation instead of referencing it.

 Embedding resources reduces the need to make HTTP calls and increases the reliability of the included resources.
 Sometimes URIs do not resolve and in those cases it will not be possible to display or use those resources in georeferencing scenarios.
 Embedding the resources ensures each resource is available for georeferencing algorithms and viewers and ensures the metadata about the resource, such as height and width, remains consistent.